 "Nothing else is required.
 It's not a sales plan and you will not need a sales representative.
 There will be an option in the subscription for easy upgrade to full support, if anyone wishes. "

-Additionally, you can use the extended Red Hat Developer program to run RHEL on large public clouds such as AWS, Google Cloud Platform and Microsoft Azure.
-Of course, you will have to pay the cloud provider hosting charges.
+In addition, you can also use the extended Red Hat Developer program to run RHEL in large public clouds such as AWS, Platform and Microsoft Azure.
+Of course, you will have to pay the cloud provider's hosting fees.
 But RHEL itself will be free for both development and small businesses.

 This updated subscription for individual RHEL developers will be available until February 1, 2021.